 The financing requirements of the energy prospects given in all three cases are clearly enormous.
 The problems of financing energy development are already of great concern in many developing countries.
-The growing difficulties in accessing official financial assistance from multilateral bodies, institutional barriers, inappropriate pricing policies and poor investment returns all give cause for concern.
-Nevertheless, 3 to 4% of GDP is invested in the energy sectors, a ratio which is expected to remain fairly stable; and savings rates are about 24% on average in developing countries and 20% in transitional economies.
-Therefore, provided the necessary institutional and pricing adjustments are made, and returns on investment become sufficiently attractive, there seems no fundamental reason why the finance for energy investments should not be forthcoming.
+The growing difficulties in accessing official financial assistance from multilateral bodies, institutional barriers, inappropriate pricing policies, and poor investment returns all give cause for concern.
+Nevertheless, 3% to 4% of GDP is invested in the energy sectors, a ratio that is expected to remain fairly stable; and savings rates are about 24% on average in developing countries and 20% in transitional economies.
+Therefore, provided the necessary institutional and pricing adjustments are made,